 I am interested in the dynamics of the Milky Way and the development of techniques to help us understand the structure and formation of the Galaxy.
 There is a brief description of what I do below.
 For other information, check out my cv.

-milky way dynamical modelling
+milky way chemo-dynamical disc modelling

 The motions of the stars in our Galaxy today tell us something about its dynamical state.
 However, the history of our Galaxy is tied up in the compositions of the stars.
 These internal properties do not change throughout the life of the stars, whereas a star can move around in the Galaxy considerably during its lifetime.

 By extending a fully dynamical distribution function we can include information on the chemical properties of the stars.
 These models may then be fitted to data, and used to understand the complex mechanisms which have caused the Galaxy to appear the way it does today.

 The halo of the Galaxy is rich in substructure.
 This substructure is the result of The Milky Way accreting material from smaller satellite galaxies.
 Debris from the satellites is tidally stripped by the Milky Way, forming long tidal streams of stars.
 These structures are of interest as they reveal something about the gravitational potential of the Galaxy, and hence the underlying dark matter distribution.